oVirt/ovirt-site/source/blog/2017-03-29-up-and-running-with-ovirt-4-1-and-gluster-storage.html.md

 published: true
 ---

-Last month, the oVirt Project [shipped version 4.1](https://www.ovirt.org/release/4.1.0/) of its open source virtualization management system.
+Last month, the oVirt Project [shipped version 4.1](http://lists.ovirt.org/pipermail/announce/2017-February/000312.html) of its open source virtualization management system.
 With a new release comes an update to this howto for running oVirt together with Gluster storage using a trio of servers to provide for the system's virtualization and storage needs, in a configuration that allows you to take one of the three hosts down at a time without disrupting your running VMs.

-**Important Note:** I want to stress that while Red Hat has recently begun to sell and support a converged [virtualization and storage configuration](https://access.redhat.com/articles/2360321) on a limited basis, the converged oVirt/Gluster setup I describe here should be considered somewhat bleeding edge.

 If you're looking instead for a simpler, single-machine option for trying out oVirt, your best bet is the <a href="http://www.ovirt.org/OVirt_Live">oVirt Live ISO</a>.
 This is a LiveCD image that you can burn onto a blank CD or copy onto a USB stick to boot from and run oVirt.
 This is probably the fastest way to get up and running, but once you're up, this is definitely a low-performance option, and not suitable for extended use or expansion.

-Read on to learn about my favored way of running oVirt.
+Read on to learn about my favorite way of running oVirt.

 READMORE